protofire/filecoin-CID-checker/packages/watcher/README.md

 ## More information

-- Check the file `.env.example` for env variables config.
+- Check the file `.env-example` for env variables config.
 - Check the file `package.json` for the available npm scripts.